DhanushRamachandran/Image-Based-similarity-search-and-recommendation-system/README.md

 Practical impact — this system can improve user experience in e-commerce, reduce decision fatigue, and increase conversion rates by providing relevant recommendations.

-Future directions:

-Integrate textual or attribute-based features alongside visual embeddings for multi-modal recommendations.

-Optimize the system for real-time inference with large catalogs using approximate nearest neighbor search.

-Explore personalized recommendations by combining user behavior with visual similarity.

-Overall, this project highlights how deep learning and image embeddings can be applied to enhance user engagement and personalization in the fashion industry.